-PYTI® trains licensed healthcare providers how to impact healthcare through Lifestyle Medicine by using yoga, specifically the evidence-base of Medical Therapeutic Yoga.
-We use integrative and functional medicine approaches, including addressing sleep, stress management, environmental impacts on health, mindful movement, meditation, and social, spiritual, and behavioral influences.
+PYTI® trains licensed healthcare providers how to impact healthcare through Lifestyle Medicine by using yoga, specifically the evidence-based Medical Therapeutic Yoga methodology.
+We use Integrative and Functional Medicine approaches, including addressing sleep, stress management, environmental impacts on health, mindful movement, meditation, and social, spiritual, and behavioral influences.

 Healthcare is more expensive than ever while our outcomes and results are spiraling downward.
 In short, Americans pay more for healthcare while getting less than every other developed country in the world.
 Our goal is to lessen the cost burden to you, as a healthcare consumer, lower burnout of clinicians (healthcare providers have some of the highest suicide rates in the world), and offer solutions for chronic pain and being well without drugs or surgery.

 To address Lifestyle Medicine, we need to first define Integrative and Functional Medicine, since they are an integral part of what we teach.

 The National Center for Complementary and Integrative Medicine states, “There are many definitions of “integrative” health care, but all involve bringing conventional and complementary approaches together in a coordinated way.”
 (NCCIM 2018)